Updated on March 7, 2018: When to buy term life insurance can be a tricky question to answer.

 The ladder strategy works by staggering the term length and coverage amount of several policies, rather than buying a single policy.
 So instead of buying a 30-year/$1,000,000 policy, you buy three policies, one of which expires every 10 years, for amounts totaling $1,000,000.

 This has two benefits.
 First, because you’re buying smaller, shorter policies, you pay less, and can save up to half of what you’d pay for a single large policy.
 Second, you’re stepping down your coverage over the years, so as you pay off your debt, you’re reducing the life insurance coverage you have – and no longer need.

 Having debt isn’t fun.
 Leaving your debt to your family, with no way to pay for it, is even less fun.
 If you have dependents, life insurance shouldn’t be put off, and having debt should spur you to look into it even sooner.
 Need help finding out what life insurance policy is right for you?
-Ask one of our licensed experts today, whether you’re debt-free or not.
+Ask one of our licensed insurance agents today, whether you’re debt-free or not.